 That’s why the church at Jerusalem decided that, to protect this brother, they’d better get him out of town.
 “They brought him down to Caesarea and sent him (home) to Tarsus” (9:30).

-Instead of driving people away and turning audiences into enemies, Paul was used of God to draw people to Jesus.
+Instead of driving people away and turning audiences into enemies, God used Paul to draw people to Jesus.

 The waiting of God had done its maturing work in him.